PJM Glossary

 Regulation Market Performance Clearing Price (RMPCP)

-The Performance Clearing Price for regulation is the 5 minute jointly co-optimized regulation price to move megawatts.
+The five-minute jointly co-optimized regulation price to move megawatts.
 It is calculated as the highest adjusted performance offer from the set of cleared resources.
-In settlements, five-minute RMPCPs are hourly integrated and used in the calculation of Performance Credits.
+In settlements, five-minute regulation market performance clearing prices are used in the calculation of regulation performance credits.

 Regulation Signals